pqrs/l5b-crud/README.md

 Creates a Model, Controller (with Repository, validation Requests, Events and Listeners), Migration, Routes, Breadcrumbs and CRUD Views for the given name ready to work in [rappasoft/laravel-5-boilerplate](https://www.github.com/rappasoft/laravel-5-boilerplate/) backend.

+From version 1.4 you can also optionally generate frontend files: Controller, Labels, Event, Request, Listener, View, Route and Repository.

-It does not overwrite any files that may exist with the pre-stablished names.
+By default it does not overwrite any files that may exist with the pre-stablished names.
 So, if you delete one of the files and run the command again, the deleted file will be created again and the rest will be ignored and will keep the changes you could have made.

 ## Requires